 We used a batch of 512 randomly generated microphone geometries from an unseen synthetic evaluation set.
-The performance greatly degrades from four to three microphones, and slightly improves with additional microphones.
-The results are shown in Table~\ref{appendix:mic_performance}
+Performance degrades significantly when reducing the array from four to three microphones, but improves slightly with additional microphones.
+The results are shown in Table~\ref{appendix:mic_performance}.